MASLAB/TAMProxy-pyHost/README.md

 - The `tamproxy/config.yaml` file has all the settings and constants and explanations for you to peruse/adjust before starting.
 Be warned that I've only tested on my OSX machine so far, so the best settings may vary significantly.
 I plan to document things better soon
 - Compile the TAMProxy-Firmware repo and upload it to your Teensy.
 Follow the directions on that repo's readme.
-- run `python blink.py` to try out the blink demo and go from there
+- run `python3 blink.py` to try out the blink demo and go from there

 Performance is greatly increased when using PyPy since the packet controlling is pretty CPU-bound and cpython is kinda slow.
 I recommend using pyenv to manage python installations if you want to go this route.